 I was shortlisted for the Poetry School / Pighog Press pamphlet competition 2013 and have had my poems published in Butcher’s Dog, The Honest Ulsterman, Ink, Sweat and Tears, Magma, Nth Position, Poetry Ireland Review, The Rialto, The Wardrobe, and The Best New British and Irish Poets for both 2016 and 2017 (Eyewear Publishing).

-I’ve read my poems at Cambridge University, the London Review Bookshop, New Networks for Nature, the Poetry Café, Red Roaster in Brighton, Torriano Meeting House in Kentish Town, the Troubadour, and the Windmill in Brixton.
+I’ve read my poems at Cambridge University, the London Review Bookshop, New Networks for Nature, the Poetry Café, Red Roaster in Brighton, Torriano Meeting House in Kentish Town, the Troubadour, and the Wordsworth Trust.

 I am also the author of two haiku books – The Regulars (2006) and The Lammas Lands (2015) – and co-writer/editor (with John Barlow) of Wing Beats: British Birds in Haiku (2008), all published by Snapshot Press.
 My haiku have been widely anthologised, including in Where the River Goes (Snapshot Press), Haiku in English: the First Hundred Years (WW Norton) and Off the Beaten Track (Boatwhistle Books).
 I co-edited Presence haiku journal, and have presented, or led workshops, on haiku for the Essex Poetry Festival, the Haiku North America conference and Poetry South.